Neural-Systems-at-UIO/LocaliZoom/Docs/introduction.rst

 to efficiently visualise very large brain images in the gigapixel range, allowing to zoom from common, display-sized overview resolutions down to the microscopic resolution without downloading the underlying very large image dataset.

-Annotations of the images are enabled in a separate instance of LocaliZoom, which will be available on EBRAINS shortly.
+In addition, LocaliZoom is available as a web app in the EBRAINS collaboratory.
+A Demo dataset is present in a Demo collab: https://wiki.ebrains.eu/bin/view/Collabs/image-registration-and-analysis-demo

 *Key features*:
   - Visualisation of experimental histological section images with atlas overlay